UTEP Students, GECU Offer Free Tax Return Preparation Services

-Each Friday through April 15, 2022, Escamilla and 16 other undergraduate and graduate accounting students will offer free basic tax help to qualified individuals.
+This spring, Escamilla and 16 other undergraduate and graduate accounting students provided free basic tax help to qualified individuals.
 Student volunteers receive special training and certification on the Internal Revenue Code (IRC) in order to process tax returns.

 Student volunteers successfully transmitted 185 federal tax returns in 2021.

 “VITA is more than a free tax-return program to help families save real money as tax preparation services can cost hundreds of dollars,” said Kevin Dow, Ph.D., professor of accounting and information systems and chair of UTEP’s Department of Accounting.
 “VITA is a program that helps to empower families to build financial stability.
 Further, VITA provides access to one of the greatest anti-poverty tools – the Earned Income Tax Credit.”

 UTEP is the only VITA site in El Paso certified to file 1040-NR: U.S. Nonresident Alien Income Tax Return.
 The 1040-NR is the IRS income tax return used by international UTEP students to file their taxes.
 In 2021, UTEP processed 92 non-residential returns for international students.